Ymir Mountain

 Safety

-Exposure – there is exposure along Ymir’s ridges, be wary of the steep cliffs overhanging Ymir Bowl.
+Exposure – there is some exposure along Ymir’s ridges, be wary of the steep cliffs overhanging Ymir Bowl.

 Rockfall – there is a risk of falling rock below Ymir Peak, especially if other hikers are on the route.